Pagina's

 Plus, over time, the continual vascular constriction from smoking makes your blood vessels more narrow and stiff.
 The organs, body tissues, and cells throughout your entire body receive much less oxygen and nutrients than they would if you didn’t smoke.
 Constricted blood vessels also make your heart beat faster and your blood pressure go up.

 If you smoke long enough, the people around you will start to notice that the skin on your face has become greyish and pale.
-The tiny veins in your other skin (epithelium) are chronically devoid oxygenated blood and are starting to die.
+The tiny veins in your outer skin (epithelium) are chronically devoid oxygenated blood and are starting to die.

 But that effect not only causes your skin to slowly deteriorate.
 The nicotine will have the same effect inside your body.
 In your lungs, the smallest arteries, called arterioles, will also chronically constrict and eventually cause shortness of breath and chronic obstructive pulmonary disease (COPD).